JaviLib/bitcoinnodefromscratch/README.md

 build folder will hold the Dockerfile file.
 The Dockerfile is the basis for the build of the tor docker container. etc folder will hold the torrc file.

+# Bitcoin core
+  folder structure bitcoin->bitcoin .
+This folder will hold the bitcoin blockchian data file bitcoin->Dockerfile .
+File is to build the bitcoin core container